-- Acquisition by Discovery. pp. 3-17 (skim notes) In Johnson v.
+Acquisition by Discovery. p.
+1-18 (skim notes)

+In Johnson v.
 M'Intosh, we will look at who holds title the land when there are competing interests.
-This case gives us perspective on the roots of our current property rights, raises some of the underlying principles animating property law, and allows us to see how the law itself is not based on absolutes. - Acquisition by Capture. pp. 17-21, 23-25, 29 note 2 (ratione soli), 33-35 (oil, gas, and water), 46-49 (notes 2-5).
-When there are competing pursuers of resources, who should get the resource?
+This case gives us perspective on the roots of our current property rights, raises some of the underlying principles animating property law, and allows us to see how the law itself is not based on absolutes.

+Focus Questions: (1) What is title?
+(2) Why is the Supreme Court concerned with the limits of its power?
+(3) What is Locke's Labor Theory?
+(4) What is the principle of "first in time, first in right"?
+(5) How does this case illustrate that property is more a "bundle of rights" than one single right?

+Acquisition by Capture. p.
+18-22 (Pierson), 26-28 (Ghen), 36-39 (oil, gas, and water), 50-54 (notes 2-5).

+This reading considers who should get a resource when there are competing pursuers.
 Should it be the party one who did all the work or the one with the resource in hand?
 Pierson v.
 Post and Ghen v.
 Rich address this issue in the context of wild animals.
-We will then see how the rule of capture can be applied to natural resources such as water and oil. - Acquisition by Creation.
-Acquisition by Creation. pp. 51-62, 65-69 When someone creates a good, how far does their possession extend?
-The cases we cover in this class will introduce the different areas of intellectual property and will serve as a foundation for trademark law, copyright law, and patent law. - Acquisition by Find. pp. 95-107 (through n.3) (pay attention to underlying cases in Hannah).
+We will then see how the rule of capture can be applied to natural resources, such as water and oil.

+Focus Questions: (1) How can we distinguish Ghen from Pierson?
+(2) How does the dissent in Pierson invoke utilitarianism?
+(3) What is customary rules and when should we use them?

+Property in One's Person. p.
+70-84 (through n.2)

+This section examines a current controversy regarding the extent to which we have ownership of things that come from our body-whether it is a unique cell line derived from a tumor, our DNA, or blood that was removed from the body.

+• Acquisition by Find. p.
+97-110 (through n.3) (pay attention to underlying cases in Hannah).
 When does a person acquire title to personal property that he or she found?
-The answer depends on whether the land where the object was found of a public or private nature and further depends on the relationship between the finder and the owner of the land. - Acquisition by Adverse Possession. pp. 112-113 (Powell on Real Property), 124-136.
-Also read: http://www.telegraph.co.uk/news/uknews/1552496/Squatter-given-2m-plot-on-heath-in-London.html Adverse possession is a principle whereby somebody who possesses the land of another for an extended period of time may be able to claim legal title to that land.
+The answer depends on whether the land where the object was found of a public or private nature and further depends on the relationship between the finder and the owner of the land.

+Focus Questions: (1) What is the distinction between lost, mislaid, and abandoned property?
+(2) How does the location of where lost property is found impact who gets ownership of the property?

+Acquisition by Adverse Possession.
+Read handout on black letter law, p.
+116-117 (Powell on Real Property), 134-141.

+Adverse possession is a principle whereby somebody who possesses the land of another for an extended period of time may be able to claim legal title to that land.
 Acquisition by adverse possession is grounded in the idea that a property owner should not sleep on his or her rights.

+Focus Questions: (1) What are the requirements for adverse possession?
+(2) What is color of title?
+(3) What are the risks of attempting to adversely possess property?